 Get your New Year off to an active start with a trail race - the Hardmoors 15 and Hardmoors 30 are both held on New Year's Day.
 The 15 and 30 miles-ish loops take in Whitby, Robin Hood's Bay and Ravenscar.
 These events are very popular so make sure you enter as soon as booking opens!

-Or take on the first challenge walk/run of the year; Back 'A Ayton (10 January) at 17 miles, takes in the National Nature Reserve, Forge Valley and some of the North York Moors' many forests while the Redcar and Cleveland’s Winter Walking Festival begins on 29 January and runs through to 4 February, with plenty of walks to pick, from 2 to 9 miles.
+Or take on the first challenge walk/run of the year; Scarborough Rock (12 January) has 16 and 24 mile options and takes some of the North York Moors' many forests while the Redcar and Cleveland’s Winter Walking Festival begins on 28 January and runs through to 3 February, with plenty of walks to pick, from 1 to 9 miles.

 Other great events and exhibitions

 Get hands-on and join Hidden Horizons for Dalby Diddys forest school for preschool children (various dates Tuesdays-Thursdays).
 Both you and your little ones will have the chance to explore the forest and take your pick from splashing in a stream with dinosaurs and bug hunts to cooking and craft activities.

 There's panto fun at The Robinson Institute, Glaisdale (4 January), as touring theatre Northumberland Theatre Company present The Snow Queen with lots of music.
 Classic fairytale Mother Goose can be found at Whitby Pavilion Theatre (13-18 January) while Pickering's Kirk Theatre has everyone's favourite Humpty Dumpty (17-26 January).